umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

         - The FFC should be inserted to the second to right of the opt. mezz, when the copper pipes are pointing down (see the picture for FFC removal above).
+        - Try to do this step carefully, making an effort to ensure the FFC is straight and making good contact.
+This will potentially save time, since a bad FFC connection is often what causes a QA failure.

 2. Install optical fibers to the DCB.

     !!! note
         The left DCB slot is `JD0`, the right `JD4`.
-The topmost fiber has the index `1`.
+The topmost fiber (in the FFC removal picture above) is `1`.

-        Therefore, `B0.4` means the 4th fiber from top to bottom at slot `JD0`.
+        Therefore, `B0.4` means the 4th fiber from top in slot `JD0`.

 3. Install DCB to the correct slot (the one with `B0.x` fibers **must** go to `JD0`, `B4.x` `JD4`).

 4. Double check the pull-up harnesses are still connected on the FFC breakout board.
-If not, reconnect them according to the picture below.
+If not, reconnect them according to the picture below (red on third from top, black on fourth from top).

     ![FFC breakout board](./pull_up_cables.jpg)